NodeBE4/opinion/_posts/2022-05-30-EnclavedMicrostate.md

 It'll depend on what level of accessibility you consider 'somewhat'.
 If you have access via a university or other large library, the *Cambridge History of China* series will be a good pick, although it consists of edited volumes rather than monograph works like the trio by Mark Edward Lewis in the *History of Imperial China* series.

+----- __492.2__ -----2022-06-03 19:30:50+08:00:

+In that case the *CHC* does serve as a series of *largely* introductory works with some specialist coverage and should be about right content-wise.
+Best of luck getting access!